KoryNunn/fastn/README.md

     }
 })
 ```
-the templated components will be attached to a model that contains `key` and `item`, where `key` is the key in the set that they correspond to, and `item` is the data of the item in the set.
+Templated components will be attached to a model that contains `key` and `item`, where `key` is the key in the set that they correspond to, and `item` is the data of the item in the set.

 #### Lazy templating

 If you need to render a huge list of items, and you're noticing a UI hang, you can choose to enable
-lazy templating, by setting a lists `insertionFrameTime` to some value:
+lazy templating by setting a lists' `insertionFrameTime` to some value:

 ```javascript
 fastn('list', {